savageyusuff/MobilePose-Pi/PyTorch_Installation_Guide.md

 # PyTorch Installation Guide

-There are some documents about PyTorch installation into Raspberry Pi, but most of them are not straightforward for MobilePose-Pi.
+There are some documents explaining PyTorch installation into Raspberry Pi, but most of them are not straightforward for this project.
 Here, I explain my actual procedure and you can follow it.

 ## 1.Swap